Pío Bonacci

-Pío Bonacci (born 26 October 1998) is an Argentine footballer who plays as a striker for Deportivo Maipú.
+Pío Bonacci (born 26 October 1998) is an Argentine footballer who plays as a striker for Deportivo Madryn, on loan from Deportivo Armenio.

 Career

 Born in Chepes, Argentina, Bonacci was with Rieles Argentinos, Comercio, Barrio Belgrano and River Plate in his hometown before joining the San Martín de San Juan youth ranks.
 After leaving San Martín, he trialed with Chilean club Barnechea.

 In July 2019, Bonacci moved to Spain and signed with Burgos CF. He was immediately loaned out to Real Burgos, with whom he couldn't play, and Bupolsa.

 In 2020, Bonacci returned to Argentina and joined JJ Urquiza.

 In 2022, Bonacci switched to Deportivo Armenio.
 He was loaned out to San Martín de Tucumán and Almirante Brown in 2023 and 2024, respectively.

 In the second half of 2024, Bonacci moved on loan to Chilean Primera División club Ñublense.